Bastia: Bus transport

 The urban area of Bastia is served by a bus network with 14 routes operated by the Autobus Bastiais company.

 Rail transport

-The Bastia railway station belongs to Chemins de fer de la Corse and is located in the city centre.
+Bastia railway station belongs to Chemins de fer de la Corse, and is in the city centre.
 There are services to Ajaccio and Calvi.
 There are also 7 other Bastia rail stops for suburban services to Casamozza: Lupino, Rivoli, Bassanese, Arinella, Montesoro, Sole-Meo, Erbajolo.